armerj/jekyll-now/codebreaker_2019/_posts/2020-01-20-CodeBreaker-2019-Task-6a.md

 }
 </pre>

 Unfortunately, the recipient was not able to read the message either.
-I needed to looker deeper into how the message is decrypted.
+I needed to look deeper into how the message is decrypted.

-In Messaging.decryptMessage, after the message is decrypted an internal structure is checked.
+In the function Messaging.decryptMessage, after the message is decrypted an internal structure is checked.

 ![_config.yml]({{ site.baseurl }}/images/codebreaker_2019/task_6/check_internal_structure.png)